 Some people have a fixed idea that it has to be very energetic, and if you're doing North-West Morris it certainly is; they bash down on the front foot to make a lot of noise.
 But the normal rant step really isn't that violent; I can do a rant step while talking to a class of dancers.
 It's probably not a step you pick up the first few times you try it, but persevere: it can be done.
 Start by doing “Hop, hop, change (pause), hop, hop, change (pause)”.
 I would suggest two hops on the left foot, one on the right foot and hold it there, then do the same starting on the right foot.
-Make sure you can do that before moving on to stage two.
+Paul Ross from New York saw this video and noted that some of those beginners who flexed the “free” leg behind them during the hop-hop-change practice at the beginning had a bit more difficulty transitioning to the tap-hop-change sequence, so try and avoid that — keep the free foot down.
+Make sure you can do this move before moving on to stage two.
 When it seems to be coming naturally, between the two hops on the same foot you just tap the ground gently with your spare foot.
 So the rhythm becomes “Hop-tap, hop, change (pause), hop-tap, hop, change (pause)”, and that gives the familiar rhythm of “potato crisps” (or in The States, “potato chips”).
 Notice that when stepping on the spot you're not putting your weight on the front foot — it just happens to touch the ground.
 (Madeleine Smith disagrees with this — she's been taught that the weight should be evenly balanced at this point.)
 Some people make a big thing of crossing the front foot over, but really that's not important.
+Mike Barraclough says:

 You're bound to lose the step occasionally while you're learning it, but just drop back to the “hop, hop, change” until you've got the rhythm back and then try it again.
 Some people advocate practicing this while standing at the bus stop!

 The first hop is on the up-beat before the bar-line, so the timing is:

 The rant is not a step for covering large distances — for that you want a polka.
-The rant is a contained step, with the weight over the body.
+The rant is a contained step, with the weight over the feet.
 There are several longways dances where the ones lead down the middle with a walk step and come back with a rant step while the twos move in above them.
 It shouldn't be necessary for the twos to force the ones off — if they're doing a proper rant step they won't come back as far as they walked down anyway.

-put your weight on the front foot rather than just tapping it, and I certainly don't recommend crossing the front foot over!
+For a travelling rant step you do put your weight on the front foot rather than just tapping it, and I certainly don't recommend crossing the front foot over!
 I've seen people do it at ceilidhs — dancing a reel of four and no doubt thinking they were very clever — but it looked ludicrous to me.
 Madeleine Smith says she always teaches the travelling rant step before the stationary one, possibly to get round this oddity.